Who is Jesus?

 It can feel as if life makes sense, that there’s a new spring in your step, that it’s like having a marvellous and totally reliable shield placed over you in the sky, so that nothing can go wrong in a way that God can’t cope with.

-A new family appears – you have sisters and brothers who have also entered God’s family.
-They are all over the world.
-And they’re right next door.
+A new family appears.
+Every Christian is your sister or brother.
+They are all over the world, and they’re right next door.
 A community of love, journeying together under God’s care.

 The Bible says the Holy Spirit comes to live within you, the moment you place your trust in Jesus.
 The Holy Spirit is God, dwelling within you.
 He brings joy that bubbles up from you don’t know where, sometimes at the most unlikely moments.
 He gives you peace.
 He gives you deep wells of love.
 He gradually changes you, as you let him, to make you more like Jesus.
 Quite extraordinary.